Important Safety Information

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.FDA.gov/medwatch or call 1-800-FDA-1088.

 This is the most important information about Myalept.
-For more detailed information, Please see the Medication Guide, Instructions for Use and full Prescribing Information including Box Warning.
+For more detailed information, Please see the Medication Guide and full Prescribing Information including Box Warning.